Levy Wang

 I argue that hoping entails suspending judgment.
 Hope as a form of suspension gives rise to coherence norms governing hope and other familiar states, such as beliefs and intentions.

-I argue hoping for an extremely unlikely outcome is not irrational as such.
-Rather, it is often a failure of resource rationality.
+I argue that hoping for an extremely unlikely outcome is not irrational as such.
+Rather, it is often a failure of resource and instrumental rationality.
+I discuss doctors' responsibility in managing patients' unlikely hope.

-I explore how a lottery ticket holder's affective states influence our intuitions on what they believe and know.
+I explore how a lottery ticket holder's affective states influence our judgments on what they believe and know.

 Philosophy of psychiatry & medical ethics